Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 causing a cascading outage, violating requirement 4.
 Proposals for revocation that fall into this category have historically mitigated this risk by providing very slow revocation, bounded by the longest conceivable outage that a CA may have (typically at least one week).
-However, it's clear that the same potential for split-view attacks would still exist, as discussed above.
+Additionally, it's clear that the same potential for split-view attacks would still exist, as discussed above.

 When specifically considering short-lived certificates as an approach to